What Is A Nagging Wife, Really?

 Contents

-We have all heard the complaint – “My wife is such a nag,” or the angry demand to “Stop nagging me!” as the poor, frustrated husband rolls his eyes and tries to get away.
-But what is a nagging wife, really?
+We’ve all heard the complaint – “My wife is such a nag,” or the angry demand to “Stop nagging me!” as the frustrated husband rolls his eyes and tries to get away.

-The dictionary defines nagging as “continually faultfinding, complaining, or petulant.”
 It’s a term most often applied to wives by husbands.
-Referring to a woman as a nag, or a spouse as a nagging wife, is a common stereotype that goes back decades.
+Saying you have a nagging wife is a common complaint that goes back decades.

 What Does It Mean When You Say Your Wife ‘Nags’?